Blood Oxygen & Respiratory Devices

-Kinetik Wellbeing’s Respiratory range is designed to help you monitor and manage the symptoms of Respiratory conditions from the comfort of your own home.
+Kinetik Wellbeing’s blood oxygen & respiratory range is designed to help you monitor and manage respiratory & blood oxygen conditions from the comfort of your own home.

 Showing all 4 results

 - Fast and accurate measurements

 - 30+ hours of continuous use

 - Measures pulse rate